 Inside, all models receive analog instrument clusters; heated leather seats and a trunk organizer are standard on the LS Ultimate; and the overhead console includes a compass, map light and universal garage door opener.
 Side airbags are standard on LS Ultimate, and a perimeter alarm is available on all models.

-In the U.S. it’s known as the Mercury Grand Marquis; its sister Ford Crown Victoria, which is only available in Canada to commercial fleets such as police forces, is still a consumer product south of the border.
+In the U.S., the Ford Grand Marquis is a Mercury; its sister Ford Crown Victoria is still a consumer product in the U.S. market, whereas it is only available in Canada to commercial fleets such as police forces.

 The base GS Convenience includes four-wheel disc brakes with ABS, traction control, 16-inch wheels, manual air conditioning, dual heated mirrors, power locks with keyless entry and driver’s door keypad entry, CD player, automatic headlamps, power-adjustable pedals, power windows and eight-way power driver’s seat.

-The LS Premium adds alloy wheels, automatic climate control, premium stereo with cassette and CD, overhead console with Homelink garage door opener, leather-wrapped wheel and eight-way power passenger seat.
+The LS Premium adds alloy wheels, automatic climate control, premium stereo with cassette and CD, overhead console with universal garage door opener, leather-wrapped wheel and eight-way power passenger seat.